Fruited Pork Chops

 - 1/4 cup raisins

-- Combine flour, oregano, salt, garlic powder and pepper in a shallow dish; coat chops, one at a time.
+- Combine flour, oregano, salt, garlic powder and pepper in a shallow dish; coat chops, 1 at a time.
 In a nonstick skillet, brown the chops in olive oil on both sides.
 Transfer to a 5-qt. slow cooker.

 - Drain pineapple, reserving juice; set pineapple aside.
 In a bowl, combine the 3/4 cup pineapple juice with reserved pineapple juice.
 Stir in the water, brown sugar, onion and tomato paste; pour over chops.
 Sprinkle with raisins.

 - Cover and cook on low until meat is tender, 4-5 hours.
-Stir in reserved pineapple.
+Stir in pineapple chunks.
 Cover and cook 15 minutes longer or until heated through.